 However, don’t let this discourage you from starting an online selling business because if you observe carefully, there are still way more consumers than sellers.

 Some of the ways that I do to ensure that my online selling shop stays relevant in the eyes of my buyers is to stand out from the crowd include (but not limited to):

 - Posting the Items the Right Way – I always post clear pictures of the items that I’m selling and I always include actual measurements and an honest description of my merchandise.
-This is my way of helping my customer browse through my shop effortlessly and to avoid misleading the customers into buying something that might not fit them or something that they might not actually like.
+This is my way of helping my customers browse through my shop effortlessly and avoid misleading them into buying something that might not fit them or something that they might not actually like.

 - Price Competitively – I’m aware that price is one of the leading reasons for purchase and I always price my items competitively to ensure that my customers find them affordable and fair.
-Two of the things that help me price my items lower than my competition is by buying my merchandise for as cheap as possible and by ensuring that I maintain very low overhead costs.
+Two of the things that help me price my items lower than my competition are buying my merchandise for as cheap as possible and ensuring that I maintain very low overhead costs.

 - Refresh my Shop Consistently – In the past few months, I always try to post new items weekly to give customers something to look forward to every week.
 Starting this month, I will be doing this every other week so I can manage my other projects.
 However, after the pandemic, I’m planning to post again weekly so people will always find something interesting on a weekly basis.

-- Offer Something Unique – I sell mostly fashion items and as much as I could, I try to offer my customers silhouettes that are not that common in our market.
+- Offer Something Unique – I sell mostly fashion items and as much as I can, I try to offer my customers silhouettes that are not that common in our market.